oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 }
 ```

 This code uses Auth0's JWT verifier for Java.
 Auth0 [has good docs on JWT verification](https://auth0.com/docs/secure/tokens/json-web-tokens/validate-json-web-tokens).
-If a valid JWT is found and decoded, it is saved in a request attribute, and the request is allowed to continue.
+If a valid JWT is found and decoded, it is saved in a request attribute.
+The access token, however, has very limited user information in it (just the user ID as the `sub` claim).
+The filter code uses the access token to request the ID token from the `userinfo` endpoint.
+This returns more complete user information, such as the email address and preferred name.
+This is deserialized into the `IdToken` Java object and stored in another request attribute.
+These are read in the `ApiServlet`.

 Give it a try.
 Start the project.